< Back

 Madonna and Child with Saints (no. 188).
 Wood, 67 x 98.

+A half-length sacra conversazione.
 The Virgin, standing on the left with the Child in her arms, takes the scroll from John the Baptist.
-St Catherine stands between them.
+St Catherine, with her hand on a fragment of her spiked wheel, stands between them.
 Probably fairly early (about 1515?).
 From the Casa Pisani di Santo Stefano, Venice.
 Bought by Augustus III of Saxony (through the dealer Guarienti) in 1721.

 Holy Family with St Catherine (no. 191).
 Wood, 75 x 106.